opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 --------------
 The basis for the DisclosedEvent is the Open Civic Data ``Event`` type, as described in `OCDEP 4: Events <http://opencivicdata.readthedocs.org/en/latest/proposals/0004.html>`_.
 Constraints on field values specified below

-identifier
+id
-    An identifier that uniquely identifies the event.
+    An id that uniquely identifies the event.

 classification
     As defined in the ``Event`` type, where values are extended to include: